Methodology

 ii) having reached the age of 18 and having not been previously reported in the performance tables

-This change will mean the make up of the cohort is different to previous years and as such any comparison to earlier years should be avoided.
+This change means the make up of the cohorts this year and last are different to previous years, and also to each other due to effects of the transition from the old criteria to the new.
+As such any comparison to previous years should be avoided.

 Students studying a mixture of qualifications will have their destination reported once against a single qualification type.
 This will be an approved qualification if any were taken, and then decided by the size of the qualifications taken, with a higher level chosen in the event of a tie.